 Teaching Assistants are valued members of the team who work collaboratively with subject specialist teachers, supporting student progress and encouraging independence within the classroom environment.
 Their skills are audited annually and, where possible, matched to appropriate interventions providing support outside the classroom and encouraging student engagement in other areas of school life.
 Their time is first allocated to those pupils who have an EHCP.
 The remainder is then targeted where there is the greatest need.
 Please refer to the school’s SEND Information Report for further information (there is a link at the bottom of this page).

-The SEN Co-ordinator is Miss Gemma Crowley, and she can be contacted via email.
+The SEN Co-ordinator is Mrs Tanihatu, and she can be contacted via email.
 Alternatively, parents are invited to contact the department by telephone by calling the main switchboard on 01962 734361 and asking for: Mrs Jackie Fairbairn, Learning Support Manager.

 To access the ‘Special Educational Needs and Disabilities Code of Practice: 0 to 25 years’ – January 2015, please click here: